10 Common Camping Errors

 “Could you have picked a nastier place to pitch a tent?”

 Pick your site carefully!
 Whenever possible, go scout out your campsite in advance of your trip.
-Choosing a site that is level, dry, and not too rocky, will make the job of setting up your campsite much more comfortable.
+Choosing a site that is level, dry, and not too rocky will make setting up your campsite much more comfortable.
 If you must pick a site by online reservations, read the site descriptions carefully, and avoid campsites with descriptions like “sloped,” “rocky,” or “seasonally wet.”

 “Hey— where’s the nearest drinking water?”

 Always check where your nearest water source is.
-Also, don’t forget to bring adequate containers for carrying and storing water at your campsite, unless you have the luxury of camping beside a tap.
-A campsite with no water is not a place you will enjoy staying at, period.
+Also, don’t forget to bring adequate containers for carrying and storing water at your campsite unless you have the luxury of camping beside a tap.
+A campsite without water is not a place you will enjoy staying at, period.
 Portable sinks or tap water jugs work perfectly for setting up on picnic tables.

 “Ah… my tent leaks.”

 When you go camping, your tent essentially becomes your castle.
 Or, if you’re lucky enough to be camping in an RV—your trailer becomes your castle.
 Treat it, royally!
 Before leaving on your trip, take a day to set up your all-important abode and check it for leaks, tears, and general cleanliness.
-Also, check your air-mattresses or air-beds for punctures.
-Pack a patch kit and a tube of air-stop.
+Also, check your air mattresses or air beds for punctures.
+Pack a patch kit and an air-stop tube.

 nomadik